-- 2.1 Kent College International Study Centre is highly successful in meeting its aims, and pupils benefit from their experience of English language teaching in programmes carefully modelled to match their needs.
-The achievements and learning of ISC pupils are excellent in their language lessons and across the Senior School.
+- 2.1 Kent College Senior School is very successful in meeting its aims.
+The pupils' achievements and learning are excellent.
 Pupils achieve excellent results in national and international examinations and make at least good progress in relation to the average for pupils of similar abilities.
 The excellent achievement of pupils working in their second language is notable.
 Pupils are equally successful in achieving high levels in a wide range of co-curricular activities.
-They benefit from an excellent and inventive curriculum.
-Pupils value the bespoke academic programmes which underpin much of their success and are enthusiastic and committed learners.
-They enjoy supporting each other in their learning and are adept at using the virtual learning environment (VLE) to improve their skills and academic research, although less use is sometimes made of personal computers and other electronic devices with regard to language skills. - 2.2 The pupils' spiritual, moral, social and cultural development is excellent.
+Pupils benefit from an excellent and inventive curriculum.
+Pupils value the bespoke academic programmes which underpin much of their success.
+Pupils are enthusiastic and committed learners.
+They enjoy supporting each other in their learning and are adept at using the virtual learning environment (VLE) to improve their skills and academic research. - 2.2 The pupils' spiritual, moral, social and cultural development is excellent.
 Pupils are engaging and outgoing, conversing confidently with adults and each other.
-In engagement with each other, their cultural and social development is significantly enhanced by being able to discuss world issues with representatives of over forty Pupils reflect the strength of their spiritual and moral development countries. through activities as diverse as participation in chapel services and working on the school's farm.
+In engagement with each other, their cultural and social development is significantly enhanced by being able to discuss world issues with representatives of over forty Pupils reflect the strength of their spiritual and moral development through activities as diverse as participation in chapel services and working on the school's farm.
 Much of the success of the pupils is due to excellent pastoral care and excellent arrangements for safeguarding, welfare, health and safety.
 Pupils speak enthusiastically about the pastoral and academic support they receive from staff.
 Pupils benefit from the structure of pastoral support, ensuring that boarders and day pupils mix naturally and to good effect.
-The quality of boarding and its contribution to boarders' personal development is excellent.
-Those pupils who responded to the pre-inspection questionnaire were very positive about the quality of their education and the academic and pastoral care. - 2.3 The marked progress made by both the ISC and the college since the previous inspection has been supported by excellent governance and leadership and management.
+Pupils showed concern about some aspects of the catering and also the communication of decisions reached by pupils' The quality of boarding and its contribution to boarders' personal development is excellent.
+Those pupils who responded to the pre-inspection questionnaire were very positive about the quality of their education and the academic and pastoral care. - 2.3 The college's marked progress since the previous inspection has been supported by excellent governance and leadership and management.
 The governors are actively involved in the life of the college and, through this involvement and their professional expertise, give the college a high level of support and challenge.
 The governors have a clear vision for the college's development and are committed to achieving it.
 The excellence of leadership and management is apparent at all levels.
 The hallmark of the college's leadership and management is the clear framework of management responsibilities and support.
 Expertly led by the senior managers, middle managers are empowered in their roles and give the same challenge and support to their departments, pastoral teams and boarding houses as they receive from the senior managers.
 This is also reflected in the strength of pupil leadership.
-The recommendation of the previous inspection of the ISC to improve support for pupils in their work for the International English Language Testing System (IELTS) examination has been successfully implemented, resulting in improved results.
+The two recommendations of the previous inspection have been robustly addressed.
+Teachers' marking now ensures that pupils receive high-quality written feedback.
+The quality of literacy across the curriculum is strong.